babelyaga/simon/README.md

 ## How to Play

 1. Hit that "Start" button to kick things off.
-2. Watch and listen to the sequence I'll show you.
+2. Watch and listen to the sequence.
 3. Repeat it back by clicking the colored buttons in the same order.
-4. Get it right, and I'll add another step to the sequence.
-How far can you go?
+4. Get it right, and I'll add another step to the sequence.?
 5. Make a mistake, and it's game over!
 But don't worry, you can always try again.

 ## Game Features